 In 2020, the City of Kankakee acquired the properties on which the East Riverwalk will be constructed through a state grant and a land donation.
 In 2019, the City was awarded a $134,000 Open Space Land Acquisition and Development (OSLAD) grant from the Illinois Department of Natural Resources (IDNR) to acquire two of the three East Riverwalk parcels.
 Joe Franco, Heritage Development and Construction, donated the third parcel, which will also serve as the City’s “match” to qualify for the OSLAD grant.
 Consequently, no taxpayer funds were used to acquire the East Riverwalk sites.

-Based on thorough analysis of existing resources, best practices and stakeholder expectations, Hitchcock Design Group will deliver a Preliminary Design Report, near the end of the year, that will be instrumental for community outreach and fundraising.
+Based on thorough analysis of existing resources, best practices and stakeholder expectations, Hitchcock Design Group will deliver a Preliminary Design Report that will be instrumental for community outreach and fundraising.
 The report will also become the foundation of the Final Design and Engineering documents that will be used to permit, competitively bid, and when funded, construct the East Riverwalk improvements.
 KRS has not established a timeline for construction of the East Riverwalk.